Varalaxmi Sarathkumar

-Varalaxmi with Rizana – A Caged Bird director Chandran Rutnam (second from left) along with Nihara Jayatilleke, Nicholai Sachdev, and Rajkumar Kanagasingam at Cinnamon Grand Colombo.

 Varalaxmi Sarathkumar (born 5 March 1985) is an Indian actress who appears in Tamil, Telugu, Kannada and Malayalam films.
 She made her debut with the Tamil film Podaa Podi (2012).

 Early life and family

 Varalaxmi was born to actor Sarathkumar and Chaya on 5 March 1985 in Bangalore (Bengaluru), Karnataka, India.
-Her stepmother is actress Raadhika.

 Varalaxmi did her schooling from St. Michael's Academy, Chennai.
 She is a graduate in Microbiology from Hindustan Arts and Science college, Chennai with a Masters in Business Management from the University of Edinburgh.
 She honed her acting skills at Anupam Kher's Acting School in Mumbai, before becoming a professional actress.
+Her stepmother is actress Raadhika.

 Personal life

 On 2 March 2024, Varalaxmi got engaged to Nicholai Sachdev, who is a gallerist based in Mumbai.
 They married on 3 July 2024.